jason-c-daniels/Jcd.Threading/docs/Jcd.Tasks.BlockingTaskProcessor.IsStarted.md

 ## BlockingTaskProcessor.IsStarted Property

-Gets a flag indicating if the command processing has started. (it might be paused though).
+Gets a flag indicating if the task processing has started. (it might be paused though).

 ```csharp
 public bool IsStarted { get; }